 It will also be convenient to define the so-called quasi-skewness \cite{Braun:2024snf}

 We will consider two cases with respect to the properties of the four-vector $z$: \begin{itemize}

-\item Case-1: $z \propto n$.
+\item Case 1: $z \propto n$.
 Then we let

-$M(z)$ is the lightcone distribution that is related by Fourier transformation to the GPDs (after performing a nonmultiplicative UV renormalization). $M$ can then depend on four Lorentz invariants-- $\omega$, $\eta$, $t$, and $m^2$, in addition to nonperturbatively generated scales such as $\Lambda_{\rm QCD}$.
-Note that for the lightcone kinematics, i.e. $z \propto n$, $\eta = \xi$.
-But $\xi$, as defined in Eq.\, \eqref{eq: xi def} is strictly speaking not Lorentz invariant (it is only invariant under boosts in the $3$-direction). \item Case-2: $z \propto \hat z$.
+$M(z)$ is the light cone distribution that is related by Fourier transformation to the GPDs (after performing a nonmultiplicative UV renormalization). $M$ can then depend on four Lorentz invariants: $\omega$, $\eta$, $t$, and $m^2$, in addition to nonperturbatively generated scales such as $\Lambda_{\rm QCD}$.
+Note that for the light cone kinematics, i.e. $z \propto n$, $\eta = \xi$.
+But $\xi$, as defined in Eq.\, \eqref{eq: xi def}, is strictly speaking not Lorentz invariant (it is only invariant under boosts in the $3$ direction). \item Case 2: $z \propto \hat z$.
 Then we let